 After the junction, a side trail soon leads to a large stone chimney, the last relic of a cabin that housed the mountain’s Fire Observer from 1936 through 1988.
 The trail then runs up a pair of stone and wooden staircases before leading onto a long, rocky outcrop that provides a vast view of the south.

 The View from the Top of Poke-O-Moonshine Mountain

-The trail after the outcrop for a short is mostly flat.
+The trail after the outcrop is mostly flat for a short way.
 The trail wraps around and reaches the summit from the west.
-The open summit of Poke-O-Moonshine have a hard dozen large rocks and cliff areas that face east.
+The open summit of Poke-O-Moonshine has a dozen large rock and cliff areas that face east.
 Built in 1917, the steel Poke-O-Moonshine firetower stands tall on the summit and offers brilliant views of Lake Champlain, Burlington, Vermont, and the hills of Vermont off to the east.
 High Peaks stand to the south and the Northway is plainly visible in the valley below.

-The well-maintained summit and trail are evidence of the hard work the Friends of Poke-O-Moonshine.
-This groups offers historical context and advice for healthy engagement through educational postings along the trail.
+The well-maintained summit and trail are evidence of the hard work by the Friends of Poke-O-Moonshine.
+This group offers historical context and advice for healthy engagement through educational postings along the trail.

 The return trip is that same route as the hike up.

 Click here to download a map and trail directions for Poke-O-Moonshine Mountain.

 When You Hike Make Sure to Practice “Leave No Trace” to be Prepared and to Protect the Forest Preserve